harshitachhabria18/SkillSwap/README.md

 ---

 ## 📖 About the Project

-SkillSwap is a full-stack web-based peer-to-peer skill exchange platform built using Flask (Python).
-Instead of paying for courses or tutoring, users exchange skills directly with one another.
-For example, a user who can teach Python and wants to learn Guitar can connect with someone who offers Guitar lessons and wants to learn Python.
+SkillSwap is a full-stack peer-to-peer skill exchange platform developed using Flask (Python).
+The application enables users to connect with others by offering skills they possess and requesting skills they want to learn.
+Users can create profiles, manage skill listings, browse potential matches, and send structured swap requests for collaborative learning.

+The platform supports user authentication, profile management, skill tagging, structured swap requests, search and filtering, and a feedback/rating system, with PostgreSQL used for database management, Cloudinary for profile photo storage, and Bootstrap for a responsive user interface.

 ### 💡 Problem It Solves

-Learning new skills often requires money, formal enrollment, or access to the right network of people.
-SkillSwap removes this barrier by turning a user’s existing knowledge into value — skills themselves become the currency of exchange.
+Access to skill development often depends on financial resources, formal learning platforms, or existing professional networks.
+SkillSwap addresses this challenge by providing a platform where users can exchange knowledge and expertise directly, enabling collaborative learning without monetary dependency.